chenxingqiang/llm-course-chen/notebooks/md/lesson_05_Introduction_and_Setup_of_the_Experimental_Environment.md

     lesson 9  :l9, after l8, 1d
     lesson 10 :l10, after l9, 1d
 ```

-# Setting Up Your LLM Playground: A Comprehensive Guide

 Hey there, future AI wizard!
 Ready to dive into the exciting world of Large Language Models (LLMs)?
 Great!
 Today, we're going to set up your very own LLM playground.
 It's like building a high-tech sandbox where you can create, train, and play with AI models that understand and generate human-like text.
 Exciting, right?
 Let's get started!